Annual Compensation Review Cycle

 Total Compensation Statement

-Each team member who receives a total compensation increase due to performance, market adjustment, promotion, or equity refresh grant during the Annual Compensation Review cycle will receive a Total Compensation Statement detailing their updates to total compensation.
-This statement will be available for managers to review in Workday no later than March 4th, and team members can access their total compensation statement beginning March 13th.
+Each team member who receives a total compensation increase due to performance, market adjustment, or equity refresh grant during the Annual Compensation Review cycle will receive a Total Compensation Statement detailing their updates to total compensation.
+This statement will be available for managers to review in Workday no later than April 17th, and team members can access their total compensation statement beginning May 1st.

-Specific information on the Total Compensation Statement will be added closer to the conclusion of Annual Compensation Review.
+Specific information on the Total Compensation Statement will be shared closer to the launch of statements.